michaeljclark/c-fmt/README.md

 # c+fmt

-C++14 sprintf like string formatter with append mode. c+fmt is a header only library that use variadic templates and bounded C++ std::string to implement an snprintf and stringstream replacement.
+C++14 sprintf like string formatter with append mode. c+fmt is a library that use variadic templates and bounded C++ std::string to implement an snprintf and stringstream replacement.

 - does not use varargs